-The Wheel Kit
+3.5 The Wheel Kit

-The heart of every blast-machine is the blast wheel (1) this will throw the abrasive to the surface to treat, using centrifugal forces.
-The blast wheel is placed in a side force wheel housing (2) protected with replaceable wear plates (3).
-The blast wheel is driven by a electric motor via. a belt drive and mounted on a bearing unit (4).
-The correct rotation of the S320 blast wheel is CCW.
-(L)
+The heart of every blast-machine is the blast wheel (1).
+The Blast Wheel throws the abrasive to the surface using centrifugal forces.

+The blast wheel is contained in a wheel housing (G) protected with replaceable wear plates (S).
+The blast wheel is driven by an electric motor via a belt drive and mounted on a bearing unit.
+The correct rotation of the S270E-75R blast wheel is Counter-ClockWise (L).

-The center of the blast wheel shows a pre-accelerator, called impeller (5) feeding dosed quantities of abrasive onto the blades of the turning blast wheel.
-On top of this is the control cage (6) which, once it is carefully set, regulates the direction of the abrasive flow.
-The Control Cage, held by two clamps needs to be adjusted (V) so the blast pattern shows to the center of the machine.
+The center of the blast wheel is a preaccelerator called an Impeller (2) which feeds certain quantities of abrasive onto the turning blades of the blast wheel.
+The abrasive passes the opening (O) at the Control Cage (3)

+This control cage (6) is held by two clamps (4).
+The clamps need adjustment so the flow of the abrasive flows to the center of the machine.

+Two grooves (K) indicate the location of the opening for the Control Cage.

 Turning the control cage CCW will move the Blast Pattern to the right and turning it CW will move the blast pattern to the left.